ing01/ing01/README.md

 # Hello, Ingrid here! <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px">

-🎓 I am a Brazillian student of Systems Analysis and Development, actually in third half.
+🎓 I am a Brazillian student of Systems Analysis and Development, actually in fourth half.
 My plans include being part of the development of a game in the future, it's a personal dream.
 I try to be my best everyday and i love learn others technologies. **(Secret: i love front-end)**
 > My repositories have my studys of college, lists of exercises and researches.